Weighted Translation Semigroups: Multivariable Case: Introduction

 \section{Introduction}

 The class of weighted shift operators has been systematically studied in \cite{Se} and generalized to multivariable set up in \cite{JL}.
 With a view to study a continuous analogue of weighted shifts, M. Embry and A. Lambert initiated the study of a semigroup of operators $\{S_t\}$ indexed by a non-negative real number $t$ in \cite{EL1}, \cite{EL2} and termed it as weighted translation semigroup.
 The operators $S_t$ are defined on $L^2(\mathbb R_+)$ by using a weight function.
 This work is continued in \cite{PS1}, where we characterized some special types of weighted translation semigroups, especially, hyperexpansive weighted translation semigroups.
 In \cite{PS2}, we proved that the weighted translation semigroup $\{S_t\}$ is analytic and possesses wandering subspace property.
 Also we proved that a left invertible operator $S_t$ is modeled as a multiplication by $z$ on a suitable reproducing kernel Hilbert space.
 It turned out that the spectrum of a left invertible operator $S_t$ is a closed disc and the point spectrum is empty.
-In section 2, we introduce the commuting tuple $S_{\bf t}$ containing operators of the form ${S_i}_{t_i}\in \cal B(L^2({\mathbb R_+}))$ and discuss its properties.
-We present several examples in this section.
-In section 3, we prove that the tuple $S_{\bf t}$ is analytic and possesses wandering subspace property.
-Also we prove that the tuple $S_{\bf t}$ is unitarily equivalent to a commuting operator valued multishift.
-We also describe the toral analytic model for the toral left invertible tuple $S_{\bf t}$.
-Section 4 is devoted to the Taylor spectrum of the toral left invertible tuple $S_{\bf t}$.
-The work in section 3 and section 4 is motivated by \cite{CPT}.